Excel Export in ASP.NET CORE Pivot Table component

 Changing the file name while exporting

-The Excel export provides an option to change file name of the document before exporting.
-In-order to change the file name, define fileName property in excelExportProperties object and pass it as a parameter to the excelExport method.
+This option provides flexibility to specify a custom file name for your exported Excel document, making it easier to organize and identify your exported data.
+The Excel export provides an option to change the file name of the document before exporting.
+To change the file name, define the fileName property in the excelExportProperties object and pass it as a parameter to the excelExport method.

 <ejs-button id="excel" content="Export To Excel" isPrimary="true"></ejs-button>